sanderslab/magellanmapper/README.md

 ## Run MagellanMapper

 MagellanMapper can be run as a GUI or headlessly for desktop or server tasks, respectively.
-To start MagellanMapper, run (assuming a Conda environment):
+To start MagellanMapper, run (assuming a Conda environment named `mag`):

 ```
-source activate clr
+source activate mag
 ./run --img [path_to_your_image]
 ```